martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 Commonly used measures of central tendency are mean, median or mode [@wilcox2003modern].
 Each of them fits a different purpose.
 If one wants to use the arithmetic mean to determine central values, underlying distribution should not be skewed .
 Otherwise, outliers may significantly affect the resulting value.
 A mode is, by definition, not suitable for continuous variables like those obtained in primary characters.
 Median is the most robust of all, measuring the middle value.
 However, the robustness comes at a cost - the shape of a distribution is not reflected at all.
 Another option is to find a middle ground between easily distorted mean and robust median using truncated mean.
 Instead of computing arithmetic mean of the whole distribution, we can work with interquartile (smallest and largest 25% are omitted) or interdecile (smallest and largest 10% are omitted) range to minimise the outlier effect on the mean.

 The distribution of values of individual characters vary and in some cases, tends to be skewed.
-As shown in Appendix 7.4 analysing the difference between mean, interdecile mean, interquartile mean and median (being equal to extremely truncated mean) on a selection of 8 characters, it is clear, that majority of data is somewhat asymmetric, causing volatility of mean, which should not be used in such cases.
+As shown in Appendix 7.4 analysing the difference between mean, interdecile mean, interquartile mean and median (being equal to extremely truncated mean) on a selection of 8 characters, it is clear, that due to the majority of data being asymmetric, mean is more volatile than others andshould not be used.
 The question is then limited to the distinction between the median and truncated means (leaving aside midhinge and similar estimators).
 The data indicate that the difference between median and interquartile mean is minimal (but still present, e.g., in the case of *shared walls ratio*).
 As interquartile mean uses more information than the median, while being similarly robust to outliers, this research settles on implementation of the interquartile mean as a measure of local central tendency, denoted as

 (@eq_iqm) $IQM_{ch} = \frac{2}{n} \sum_{i=\frac{n}{4}+1}^{\frac{3 n}{4}} ch_{i}$,